A complete guide to the project management career path to help you land your first PM role.

 Further reading on risk assessment:

 Methodologies used in Project Management—always a hot topic!
 Applying these processes is a practical skill you can train to develop.
-There’s lots of different methodologies, but two of the most popular tend to be Waterfall and Scrum.
+There are lots of different methodologies, but two of the most popular tend to be Waterfall and Scrum.
 Consider reading around some of the most popular methodologies to understand why and how they are used, the steps involved in it, and the pros and cons.

 Useful articles on methodologies: